 - Describe the theory and research supporting mPEAK

-- Motivate themselves with encouragement rather than self-criticism
+- Use skills to motivate themselves with encouragement rather than self-criticism

-- Integrate core mindfulness exercises into daily life
+- Apply core mindfulness exercises into daily life

-- Teach simple mindfulness and mPEAK practices to patients, students, or clients
+- Demonstrate simple mindfulness and mPEAK practices with patients, students, or clients

 - Describe the central role of mindfulness meditation practice for fostering peak performance in the regulation of emotions and behaviors